vishalbelsare/PECas/doc/examples.rst

 Parameter estimation for a Lotka-Volterra predator-prey-model
 -------------------------------------------------------------

-Model and data for this examples application was taken from: *Bock, Sager et al.: Übungen zur Numerischen Mathematik II, sheet 9, IWR, Heidelberg university, 2006* (in German).
+Model and data for this example application was taken from: *Bock, Sager et al.: Übungen zur Numerischen Mathematik II, sheet 9, IWR, Heidelberg university, 2006* (in German).
 The original resource can be found `here <http://www.iwr.uni-heidelberg.de/~agbock/TEACHING/2006ws/NUM2/UEBUNGSBLAETTER/THEORIE/t09.pdf>`_.

-The aim of the application is to estimate the unknown parameters of a Lotka-Volterra predator-prey-model for experimentally received measurement data and given standard deviations for the measurements.
+The aim of the application ``lotka_volterra.py`` is to estimate the unknown parameters of a Lotka-Volterra predator-prey-model for experimentally received measurement data and given standard deviations for the measurements.
 The predator-prey-model is an ODE of the form :math:`\dot{x} = f(x,p)`, given by

 .. math::